All Episodes

 Global warming could mean more heart problems, doctors are now warning.

-Global warming may be forcing polar bears southward and melding glaciers, but it could also have an impact on your heart.
+It's from the Associated Press, Vienna, global warming may be forcing polar bears southward and melting glaciers, but it could also have an impact on your heart.

-If it really is a few degrees warmer in the next 50 years, we could definitely have more cardiovascular disease, said Dr. Karen Schneck Gustavson of the Department of Cardiology at Sweden's Karolinska Institute.
+If it really is a few degrees warmer in the next 50 years, we could definitely have more cardiovascular disease, said Dr. Karen Schneck Gustafsson of the Department of Cardiology at Sweden's Karolinska Institute.

 On the sidelines of the European Society of Cardiology's annual meeting in Vienna this week, some experts said that the issue deserved more intention.